dubniczky/OpenSearch-Devenv/readme.md

 Install steps here: [Docker](https://docs.docker.com/get-docker/).

-The new version of Docker desktop includes docker-compose V2, so you don't have to install it separately.
+The new version of Docker Desktop includes docker-compose V2, so you don't have to install it separately.
 This project works with both versions of docker-compose, but uses V2 syntax in the examples.

 ### 2. Start the services